Is There a Dimmer Outlook Ahead for Coty Inc. (COTY)?

 Citigroup gave a rating of “Buy” to COTY, setting the target price at $10 in the report published on November 19th of the previous year.

-Volatility was left at 6.50%, however, over the last 30 days, the volatility rate increased by 7.71%, as shares sank -5.44% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.73% lower at present.
+Volatility was left at 6.96%, however, over the last 30 days, the volatility rate increased by 5.88%, as shares surge +11.61% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.22% upper at present.

-During the last 5 trading sessions, COTY fell by -11.26%, which changed the moving average for the period of 200-days by +24.18% in comparison to the 20-day moving average, which settled at $6.85.
-In addition, Coty Inc. saw -3.42% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, COTY rose by +10.65%, which changed the moving average for the period of 200-days by +47.04% in comparison to the 20-day moving average, which settled at $6.94.
+In addition, Coty Inc. saw 9.54% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at COTY starting from von Bayern Anna, who purchase 22,000 shares at the price of $7.21 back on Dec 11.
-After this action, von Bayern Anna now owns 32,100 shares of Coty Inc., valued at $158,556 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at COTY starting from Singer Robert S, who purchase 75,000 shares at the price of $6.63 back on Feb 11.
+After this action, Singer Robert S now owns 446,482 shares of Coty Inc., valued at $497,160 using the latest closing price.

-von Bayern Anna, the Chief Corp.
-Affairs Officer of Coty Inc., purchase 100 shares at $7.05 during a trade that took place back on Dec 10, which means that von Bayern Anna is holding 10,100 shares at $705 based on the most recent closing price.
+Goudet Olivier, the Director of Coty Inc., purchase 50,000 shares at $6.86 during a trade that took place back on Feb 11, which means that Goudet Olivier is holding 529,129 shares at $342,920 based on the most recent closing price.

 Stock Fundamentals for COTY